MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 - Azure Stack HCI
 - virtual machines based on VMware VSphere

-AVIeA works on both heavy edge and light edge devices, giving you design flexibility.
+VI enabled by Arc works on both heavy edge and light edge devices, giving you design flexibility.
 An example of a heavy edge device is Azure Stack HCI.
 Examples of light edge devices include cell phones, vehicles, and sensors.

 ## Use cases

-All AVIeA accounts are Azure Resource Manager (ARM) accounts.
+All VI enabled by Arc accounts are Azure Resource Manager (ARM) accounts.
 ARM operations are decoupled from video insight operations.
 This design allows you to perform analysis on your edge devices without the need to upload your media assets to Azure.

 - **Data governance** – You can bring the AI to the content instead of vice versa.
 Use AVIEA when you can’t move indexed content from on-premises to the cloud due to:
     - regulation.